voicesauce/opensauce-python/WINDOWS.md

 a stand-alone binary executable `snack.exe`.
 This allows the user to skip installing and setting up Tcl/Tk and Snack.

-1. Install [Anaconda](https://www.continuum.io/), the Python 2.7 version.
+1. Install [Anaconda](https://www.continuum.io/) and pick the Python version you would like, either Python 2.7 or Python 3.6+.
 Anaconda comes with the NumPy and SciPy packages pre-installed.
-Currently, only Python 2.7 is supported on opensauce-python.
-Python 3.x support is still in progress.

     Be sure to select the option to make Anaconda your default Python by setting the system environment variables accordingly.
 (This option is